cmwylie19/peppr/docs/040_pepr-tutorials/020_create-pepr-dashboard.md

 ### Step 6: View Prometheus Metrics Targets

-You should be able to see the Pepr targets in the Prometheus UI by visiting the following URL:
+You should be able to see the peppr targets in the Prometheus UI by visiting the following URL:

 ```plaintext
 http://localhost:9090/targets